AdaCore/learn/courses/intro-to-spark/book/04_State_Abstraction.rst

        end Reset_All;
     end Counting;

 This example is correct.
-Flow analysis uses the refined version of :ada:`Global` contracts for internal calls and thus can verify that ``Reset_All`` indeed properly initializes ``State``.
+Flow analysis computes refined versions of :ada:`Global` contracts for internal calls which are used to verify that ``Reset_All`` indeed properly initializes ``State``.
 Note that :ada:`Refined_Global` and :ada:`Global` annotations are not mandatory, they can also be computed by the tool.

 Example #6
 ~~~~~~~~~~